marfarma/angular-pouch-model/docs/index.md

 A promised based, $digest aware, object persistence library for Angularjs web applications using PouchDB in the browser.

-## Opinionated, PouchDB POJO Persistence for Angularjs
+## Simple Persistence, Plus a Bit More

 Inspired by Rail's ActiveModel, the library provides NoSQL model abstraction for in browser PouchDB persistence.

-## Simple Persistence API

-Provides basic CRUD and find methods to persist plain old JavaScript objects in PouchDB database, with support for the Angularjs $digest cycle.
+In addition to basic CRUD methods to persist plain old JavaScript objects, with support for the Angularjs $digest cycle, the library also includes support for declarative model validation, a query language and event callbacks.

-## Save and Destroy Validations
+### Save and Destroy Validations

 - When save validations fail, create and update operations will fail.
 - When destroy validations fail, delete operations will fail.

-## Hooks
+### Hooks

 Supports callbacks to be executed on model create, update or destroy events.
 These callbacks allow you to cascade deletions, eager load related data, enrich a model data with the results of a remote api call, etc.